1. Doidalsas - the name variants

 Herodotus, Histories, Book 7, chapter 75.
 At Perseus Digital Library.

-The Strymon River flows through Bulgaria and Central Macedonia province of northern Greece, passing Amphipolis and emptying into the Strymonic Gulf, east of Halkidiki (see map of Macedonia and the North Aegean Sea).
+The Strymon River flows through Bulgaria and the Central Macedonia region of northern Greece, passing Amphipolis and emptying into the Strymonic Gulf, east of Halkidiki (see map of Macedonia and the North Aegean Sea).

 The inscribed stone and Ouseley's claim for it appear to have been forgotten, and I have so far found no information about its current location.